Descendents – Milo Goes to College: #494 of best 1,000 albums ever!

 So why is Descendents’ Milo Goes to College on this best 1,000 albums ever thing?

-When I listen to a song like “Bikeage,” off of Milo Goes to College, I think about the fact that here are these Descendents kids in Southern California in the (very) early 1980s, producing punk rock music that is both wildly out of sync with the “mainstream” music of the time, and it’s impressively mature and sophisticated music that was surely influential for future generations of punk rock bands.
+When I hear “Bikeage” off Milo Goes to College, I think about these Descendents kids in early-1980s Southern California cranking out punk rock wildly out of sync with the “mainstream” of the time – and somehow it was impressively mature, sophisticated, and influential for future generations of punk bands.

-But throw all of that overboard and Milo Goes to College is also a punk rock album that thoroughly and expertly kicks ass in the way that punk rock is supposed to.
+But toss all of that overboard, because at its core Milo Goes to College is also a punk rock album that thoroughly and expertly kicks ass in the way that punk rock is supposed to.

 “Suburban Home” is my favorite Descendents song of all.
-It’s a minute and forty seconds of pure punk rock bliss, with as biting a message about suburban conformity as can fit into that amount of time.
-It’s also dizzyingly catchy and simply wonderful on a sonic level.
+It’s a minute and forty seconds of pure punk rock bliss, with as biting a shot at suburban conformity as you can fit into 100 seconds.
+It’s also dizzyingly catchy and wonderful on a sonic level.

-The sarcastic, defiant, and yet ultimately ebullient spirit of The Descendents shines (and rocks) through on “I’m Not a Punk.”
+The sarcastic, defiant, yet ebullient spirit of the Descendents shines through on “I’m Not a Punk.”
 And beyond the lyrics, it’s just a pure and perfect punk rock song.

 I’m not a punk how can I be?